 - Setup a Partial Payment Agreement This is similar to the installment agreement, however with this method you will be able to make smaller payments than you would with the installment agreement and the total amount paid is normally less than the original tax amount owed.
 With this type of payment agreement, you must be able to show that you don’t have the means to make the payments required with an installment agreement.

-- Submit an Offer in Compromise When you submit an offer in compromise it will put a halt on collection actions until the offer is reviewed and accepted or rejected.
+- Submit an Offer in Compromise When you submit an offer in compromise it necessarily won’t remove a tax levy that was in place before the offer was submitted.
+However, if the levy is not in place it can halt on collection actions until the offer is reviewed and accepted or rejected.
 If the offer is accepted you will have to pay the amount of the offer and the levy will be released.
 If the offer is rejected collection actions will start again if you do not set up another type of payment agreement.

 - Prove to the IRS that the Levy Causes Financial Hardship If you can prove that the levy is causing financial hardship and the IRS will have a better chance of collecting if the levy is released, then the IRS will release the levy.
 You must be able to show that you can barely afford to keep a roof over your head or put food on the table for your family.
 The IRS is the final determining factor in this and there are no real clear guidelines on what exactly would make you qualify in the eyes of the IRS as having “hardship”.